 And 99% of the times, they win.

-I’ve seen people who were on the path of losing weight and becoming fit get obese again because their friends said things weren’t working.
+I’ve seen people who were on the path of losing weight and becoming fit get obese again because their friends manipulated them into eating garbage food again.

 “So you’re drinking fruit juices now?
 Are you sure you’re getting enough protein?” –> This is a fake question implying that your diet isn’t healthy.
-Meanwhile, their main source of protein is McFriedCheeseOilCoatedGreasyExtraSauceNugget.
+Meanwhile, their primary source of protein is McFriedCheeseOilCoatedGreasyExtraSauceNugget.

 They can be your best friend, your “urban tribe”, your coworkers, and even your family.